 - A. System Manufacturer (New Application and Complete System Recoating): Furnish Owner with written total responsibility Joint and Several Warranty, detailing responsibilities of manufacturer and applicator with regard to warranty requirements (Joint and Several).
-Warranty shall provide that system will be free of defects, water penetration and chemical damage related to system design, workmanship or material deficiency, consisting of: - 1.
+Warranty shall provide that system will be free of defects, water penetration and chemical damage related to system design, workmanship, or material deficiency, consisting of: - 1.
 Any adhesive or cohesive failures. - 2.
 Spalling surfaces. - 3.
 Weathering. - 4.
 Surface crazing (does not apply to traffic coating protection course). - 5.
 Abrasion or tear failure resulting from normal traffic use. - 6.
-Failure to bridge cracks less than 0.0625 in. or cracks existing at time of traffic coating installation on double tees only. - B. System Manufacturer (Partial System Recoating): Furnish Owner with written total responsibility Joint and Several Warranty, detailing responsibilities of manufacturer and applicator with regard to warranty requirements (Joint and Several).
-Warranty shall provide that system will be free of defects, chemical damage related to system design, workmanship or material deficiency, consisting of: - 1.
-Any adhesive or cohesive failures. - 2.
-Spalling surfaces. - 3.
-Weathering. - 4.
-Surface crazing (does not apply to traffic coating protection course). - 5.
-Abrasion or tear failure resulting from normal traffic use. - C. If material surface shows any of defects listed above, supply labor and material to repair all defective areas and to repaint all damaged line stripes. - D. Warranty period shall be a 5 year Joint and Several Warranty commencing with date of acceptance of work. - E. Perform any repair under this warranty at no cost to Owner. - F. Address following in terms of Warranty: length of warranty, change in value of warranty - if any- based on length of remaining warranty period, transferability of warranty, responsibilities of each party, notification procedures, dispute resolution procedures, and limitations of liability for direct and consequential damages.

-G. Snowplows, vandalism, studded snow tires and abnormally abrasive maintenance equipment are not normal traffic use and are exempted from warranty.
+Failure to bridge cracks less than 0.0625 in. or cracks existing at time of traffic coating installation on double tees only. - B. If material surface shows any of defects listed above, supply labor and material to repair all defective areas and to repaint all damaged line stripes. - C. Warranty period shall be a 5 year Joint and Several Warranty commencing with date of acceptance of work. - D. Perform any repair under this warranty at no cost to Owner. - E. Address following in terms of Warranty: length of warranty, change in value of warranty - if any- based on length of remaining warranty period, transferability of warranty, responsibilities of each party, notification procedures, dispute resolution procedures, and limitations of liability for direct and consequential damages. - F. Snowplows, vandalism, studded snow tires, and abnormally abrasive maintenance equipment are not normal traffic use and are exempted from warranty.

 - A. Manufacturer: Subject to compliance with requirements, provide products of 1 of following, only where specifically named in product category: - 1.
-Advanced Polymer Technology (APT), Harmony, PA - 2.
-BASF Building Systems (BASF), Shakopee, MN - 3.
+Advanced Polymer Technology (APT), Harmony, PA

+- 2. BASF Building Systems (BASF), Shakopee, MN - 3.
 Deneef Construction Chemicals (Deneef), Houston, TX. - 4.
-Lymtal International Inc. (Lymtal), Lake Órion, MI. - 5.
+Lymtal International Inc. (Lymtal), Lake Orion, MI. - 5.
 Neogard Division of Jones-Blair Company (Neogard), Dallas, TX. - 6.
 Pacific Polymers, Inc. a Division of ITW (Pacific Polymers), Garden Grove, CA - 7.
-Poly-Carb Inc. (Poly-Carb), Twinsburg, OH. - 8.
 Polycoat Products Division of Amer.
-Polymers (Polycoat), Santa Fe Springs, CA. - 9.
-Pecora Corporation (Pecora), Harleysville, PA - 10.
-Sika Corporation (Sika), Lyndhurst, NJ. - 11.
-Technical Barrier Systems, Inc. (TBS), Oakville, Ontario. - 12.
-Tremco (Tremco), Čleveland, OH.
+Polymers (Polycoat), Santa Fe Springs, CA. - 8.
+Pecora Corporation (Pecora), Harleysville, PA - 9.
+Sika Corporation (Sika), Lyndhurst, NJ. - 10.
+Technical Barrier Systems, Inc. (TBS), Oakville, Ontario. - 11.
+Tremco (Tremco), Cleveland, OH.